Our Holiday Dinners for February - 1921

 Name cards fastened to small crepe paper tulips on wire standards mark each guest's place and provide attractive favors.
 Glass candlesticks with tulip shades add to the attractiveness of the table.
 Keep the red and yellow color scheme as far as possible in the menu.

-Grapefruit with maraschino cherries or tomato bouillon for a first course, followed by golden brown fish cutlets with a pimento sauce - if a luncheon is being served, or a planked steak garnished with radish tulips, pieces of pimento, diced carrots, etc., for a dinner will carry out this idea with very little trouble.
+Grapefruit with maraschino cherries or tomato bouillon for a first course, followed by golden brown fish cutlets with a pimento sauce - if a luncheon is being served, or a planked steak garnished with radish tulips, pieces of pimento, diced carrots, etc., for dinner will carry out this idea with very little trouble.

 St.Valentine's Day